DevExpress/AjaxControlToolkit/AjaxControlToolkit/Styles/README.txt

-﻿Web Essentials is used for style minification on save
+﻿Bundler & Minifier extension is used for style minification on save